Eight Israel Soldiers Dead As Hezbollah Claims To Repel Incursion - UrduPoint

 Eight Israel Soldiers Dead As Hezbollah Claims To Repel Incursion

-Hezbollah said it repelled an Israeli infiltration into southern Lebanon on Wednesday, as Israel reported eight soldiers were killed -- its first losses since launching cross-border raids this week

-Beirut, (APP - UrduPoint / Pakistan Point News - 2nd Oct, 2024) Hezbollah said it repelled an Israeli infiltration into southern Lebanon on Wednesday, as Israel reported eight soldiers were killed -- its first losses since launching cross-border raids this week.
+Beirut, (APP - UrduPoint / Pakistan Point News - 3rd Oct, 2024) Hezbollah said it repelled an Israeli infiltration into southern Lebanon on Wednesday, as Israel reported eight soldiers killed -- its first losses since launching cross-border raids this week.

 The clashes came hours after Iran launched its largest missile attack yet on Israel, its sworn enemy.
 Israeli Prime Minister Benjamin Netanyahu warned Tehran would pay for its "big mistake".